Policy 2020P

 Regularly Scheduled Core Material Updates

-Any courses using OER as their core material shall annually convene a representative group of district teachers of the course to revise and improve the core material.
+Any courses using district-adapted OER as their core instructional material shall annually convene a representative group of district teachers of the course to revise and improve the core material.
 Adaptations shall be based on teacher and student suggestions and data from state or district assessments identifying areas of lower student performance.
 Revised versions of the core material will be implemented for the following school year.

 Exceptional Needs or Rapidly Changing Circumstances